FraknToastr/ChatGPT-Prompts/README.md

   <li>Provide debugging</li>
   <li>Add home and work drive paths so I can easily use the same script at work and home</li>
   <li>Provde prompts as Markdown.
 Easy for AI to process and Markdown can communicate UI structure well.
 Think of it like ASCII art of UI.</li>
+  <li>Rebuild the script automatically if you are not offering fix options.
+Especially you ChatGPT.</li>
 </ol>

 ## Claude Specific